knowledgevillage/Battleground/Machine Learning/FeatureScaling.md

 # Feature Scaling

-> Feature scaling is a method used to normalize the range of independent variables or features of data.
-In data processing, it is also known as data normalization and is generally performed during the data preprocessing step.
+#### **What is Fature Scaling?**
+> Feature scaling is *a technique for standardising the independent characteristics included in data within a specific range*.
+It is used during data pre-processing *to deal with drastically changing magnitudes, values, or units*.
+If feature scaling is not performed, a machine learning algorithm will tend to weight bigger values as higher and consider smaller values as lower, regardless of the unit of measurement.